 What is your major instrument? – Voice

-Where or with whom do you currently perform/teach? – I sing with the LancasterChorale in Lancaster, OH, with Choral Union at Capital University, I record new publications for Beckenhorst Press in Zionsville, IN, and I work as the Music Ministry Assistant at Broad Street Presbyterian Church here in Columbus.
+Where or with whom do you currently perform/teach? – I sing with the Santa Fe Desert Chorale in Santa Fe, NM, with the LancasterChorale in Lancaster, OH, with Choral Union at Capital University, I record new publications for Beckenhorst Press in Zionsville, IN, and I work as the Music Ministry Assistant at Broad Street Presbyterian Church here in Columbus.

 What do you like to do in your spare time? – I am a runner, I love doing yoga, and I really enjoy cooking and watching Netflix.
 I also love, love, love to travel, so it’s a goal of mine to set aside some time each year to go out of town, even for just a small trip.

 What days are you available at Stanton’s? – I generally work on Tuesdays-Saturdays.

 What is the last song/piece you listened to? – I’ve been listening to the full Hamilton cast album on all of my long runs, so whichever piece I was on at the end of my last run 🙂

 What is the last song/piece you played/sang? – The Dan Forrest arrangement of “O Come, All Ye Faithful” (come to the Capital University Christmas Festival!).

 If you had a chance to perform with three musicians, living or dead, who would it be? – How do I choose!?
 I’d love to sing for Robert Shaw, and sing with Audra McDonald and Lin Manuel Miranda (though whether or not I would ever be hip enough to perform with Lin is very debatable.)